Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->

+**2026-04-06**
+* Levenhuk: fixed order fee verification error for ES LVH, updated payment logic.
+Thanks to my autotests, it was discovered that COD doesn't work for orders 120+ EU as expected and managers decided to hide COD payment option for such orders
+* Ermenrich: updates ES ERM based on DE ERM and ES LVH, with the new payment logic

 **2026-04-03**
 * Ermenrich: fixed shop pickup flow on PL ERM.
 It's weird how sometimes things that were super simple once turned into a real obstacle somewhere else.
 On LVH it was a default option with nothing to click and required no action.
 But on PL ERM it had a complex flow that unfolds interactively so it took some tinkering.